Written by Nora Ephron and Alice Arlen

-I have heard arguments lately for less regulations on corporations – that they will do the “right thing” and the regulations are often unnecessary and costly.
+I have heard arguments lately for fewer regulations on corporations – that they will do the “right thing” and the regulations are often unnecessary and costly.
 Everyone who honestly believes that should view Silkwood.
-It’s based on actual events that took place, and highlights what many of us fear – that corporations will do anything and everything they can for the sake of profit, even if it means destroying the people who work for them as well as our world.
+It’s based on actual events that took place and highlight what many of us fear – that corporations will do anything and everything they can for the sake of profit, even if it means destroying the people who work for them as well as our world.

 Meryl Streep is Karen Silkwood.
 She’s a blue-collar worker in a nuclear plant building fuel rods in Oklahoma.
 One night after hearing about a truck that was “cooked” earlier in the day as she’s leaving she comes across a truck being disassembled on a secluded lot at the plant.
 One of the plant workers later tells her that they buried it somewhere.

 When there’s a contamination incident in her section, she gets the blame because she wanted the weekend off.
 This is despite the fact that she had already switched shifts with someone.
 There are other incidents at the plant – a friend of hers gets “coked” and they don’t do a nasal smear to test if she’s been contaminated internally and just pronounce her “clean”.